virtual-hack-nis/monorepo-old/README.md

 - mocks - since we're building a POC, we shall add some sort of mock services / simulations that would help us explain our idea further.
 This package will contain such.
 - docs - this package will contain docusaurus documentation about the endpoints and such
 - visualizer - visualization service, you can check it out [here](https://github.com/zernonia/supabase-schema), kudos to the guy.
 Used for visualizing the database schemas.

+## Versioning the monorepo

+Semantic versioning

+## Branch structure during the Hackathon
+- master - this branch will contain the LTS version of the project.
+Luka shall manage the pull requests and merges
+- develop - this branch shall be our rolling branch
+- feat/feature-name - feature specific branches

+Hotfixes go into develop!!!